Consent to Adoption: What Biological Parents Need to Know

 In most states, consent for an adoption occurs with a notarized, written statement or an appearance before a judge.
 Some states also require that birth parents receive counseling, be provided with an explanation of their rights, or be given access to an attorney.
 If custody was granted to an adoption agency, an official at the agency may be required to sign an affidavit of consent.

-Some states require that underage birth parents be provided with an attorney prior to giving consent, while others require consent of the minor’s birth parents.
+Some states require that underage birth parents be provided with an attorney prior to giving consent, while others require the consent of the minor's birth parents.
 Otherwise, most states treat underage birth parents the same as adult birth parents.

 Revocation of Consent

 Once a parent gives consent to an adoption, it can be very difficult to go back.
 In all states (except Idaho, Massachusetts, and Utah), a birth parent may revoke his or her consent to the adoption in very limited circumstances.
 Consent may be revoked in if the consent was obtained by fraud or coercion, or if it's deemed in the best interests of the child.